ayrtoncarlos/Facisa-P3/README.md

 			</ol>

 <h3> Simple implementation of a Deque with tests in JUnit </h3>
-	<dt> A simple implementation in the Java language of a Deque with JUnit test cases </dt>
+	<dt> A simple implementation in the Java language of a Deque with JUnit test cases. </dt>

 # Exercises